dtcenter/MET/docs/Contributors_Guide/dev_details/static_data_files.rst

 - No updates typically required:

-  - :code:`colortables` is read by MET tools which write PostScript output plots.
-While users are encouraged to copy and modify these colortable files for their specific needs, these default colortables do not change over time and typically require no updates.
+  - The :code:`colortables` directory contains color table definitions that are read by MET tools which create PostScript output plots.
+    While users are encouraged to copy and modify these color table files for their specific needs, these default colortables do not change over time and typically require no updates.

-  - :code:`poly` is read by the MET tools when applying polyline masking regions.
-The default polyline regions included were originally defined at NOAA/EMC, do not change over time, and typically require no updates.
+  - The :code:`poly` directory contains polyline files read by the MET tools when applying polyline masking regions.
+The default polyline regions included were originally defined by NOAA/EMC, do not change over time, and typically require no updates.

-  - :code:`ps` is read by the MET tools which write PostScript output plots.
-It contains the definintion of fonts that do not change over time and typically require no updates.
+  - The :code:`ps` directory contains font definition files that are read by the MET tools which create PostScript output plots.
+These font definitions do not change over time and typically require no updates.